 \subsubsection{Draw-out and Tear-apart}

-In fracture mechanics, fractures could be classified as three types: opening, in-plane-shear and out-of-plane-shear, and transverse stretch only corresponds to opening fracture.
-Draw-out (in-plane-shear) and Tear-apart (out-of-plane-shear) are tested by Steered Molecular Dynamics(\autoref{fig:draw_out_and_tear_apart}).
-Draw-out is carried out in a periodic cell with NPT ensemble, and the midst cellulose chain is pulled out of CNC.
-Tear-apart is to tow the tips of middle part of cellulose chains to move perpendicularly to its backbone, which is in NVT ensemble.
-Structure and Force-displacement are provided in \autoref{fig:draw_out_and_tear_apart}.
-Determined by periodic structure and hydrogen bonding of cellulose chains, the draw-out is a periodic process with fading of max force with a good agreement of max force and frequency; Tear-apart of both AA and CG model is a force increasing process and their displacement and the max force are close.
-These results tell us that this CG model could illustrate three type fractures of CNC accurately.
+Opening, in-plane shear, and out-of-plane shear are the three types of fracture.
+The transverse stretch used in training corresponded to the type of opening fracture.
+For the in-plane and out-of-plane shear, draw-out and tear-apart tests were performed using steered molecular dynamics (Figure~\ref{fig:draw_out_and_tear_apart}).
+A draw-out test was performed in a periodic cell under the NPT ensemble, and the middle cellulose chain was pulled out of the CNC.
+A tear-apart test towed the tips of the middle part of the cellulose chains perpendicular to their backbones under the NVT ensemble.
+The structure and force-displacement curves are shown in Figure~\ref{fig:draw_out_and_tear_apart}.
+Determined by the periodic structure and HBonds of cellulose, draw-out was a periodic process with force fading.
+The tear-apart test is a type of force-increasing process, and the displacements and maximum forces of the AA and CG simulations are similar.
+These results indicate that the CG model can accurately illustrate the three types of CNC fracture.

-\subsubsection{Adhesion and bending}
+\subsubsection{Adhesion and Bending}

-Although our CG models are designed for pure periodic systems, adhesion and bending loads are applied to check its ability in non-periodic systems(\autoref{fig:adhesion_and_bending}).
-Adhesion is performed to check adhesion energy of two nearby non-periodic CNC in the axial direction.
-Bending is a vertical load at the center point of cellulose bundles which could be seen as a fixed end beam.
-Adhesion energy of CG model is obviously larger than AA, and the slightly lower force of CG model in Bending may be influenced by bonded force rescales of angles and dihedrals.
-The results confirm that this CG model could also be used in non-periodic CNC systems but the accuracy is a little bit lower.
+Although our CG model was designed for pure periodic systems, adhesion and bending loads were applied to verify its applicability to aperiodic systems (Figure~\ref{fig:adhesion_and_bending}).
+An adhesion test was performed to determine the adhesion energy of nearby aperiodic CNC in the axial direction.
+A vertical load was applied at the center point of the cellulose bundle for the bending test.
+The adhesion energy of the CG model was evidently larger than that of AA, and the slightly lower force of the CG model in bending may result from the BD force constant rescaling of the angles and dihedrals.
+The results confirmed that the CG model could also be used in aperiodic CNC systems with a slightly lower accuracy.